-For more information and additional resources visit our website at www.seeyounowpodcast.com
+For additional resources, visit our website at www.seeyounowpodcast.com.